Scientology cross

 The Scientology cross is one of the principal symbols of Scientology.
 It is most often used to represent the Church of Scientology.

-The cross bears some resemblance to the Christian cross, but differs from it with the addition of four diagonal rays between the conventional horizontal and vertical arms.
-The eight points of the cross represent the eight dynamics in Scientology:
+The cross bears some resemblance to the Christian cross but differs from it with the addition of four diagonal rays between the conventional horizontal and vertical arms.
+The eight points of the cross represent the eight dynamics in Scientology, the eight divisions of urges towards survival: